Ascent Of The Amazon Logo

 Faro-Way

-September 30, 2016 by Pete
+September 30, 2016 by Casey

 I had just completed the scary swim across the slow-moving Rio Trombetas and walked onto the gold/white deserted sandy beach With the blisteringly hot sun on our backs we said thanks and goodbye to the boat owner who had accompanied us, put on our enormous backpacks, and happily started to walk inland.
 The first community … Read more »